mhamrah/sbt.g8/README.md

-# giter8 template for Akka-based projects #
+# Michael Hamrah's giter8 template for Akka-based projects #

+Starts of with [n8han/giter8.g8](https://github.com/n8han/giter8.g8) and adds some default dependencies and template files.

 ```
 #Apply this template